ilies-space/gymMembershipManagement/README.md

 - [ ] build responsive & better UI
 - [ ] send mail to new member
 - [ ] notify user for membership exasperation
+- [ ] Generate QRCODE To be scanned from the client Side APP